-So look, here’s the thing: For the past decade I’ve been making a go at writing, talking, thinking, teaching, and learning about philosophy, comparative religion, magic, artificial intelligence, biotechnological intervention into human and nonhuman bodyminds, pop culture, and how all of these things relate to each other.
-I want to think about, talk about, and work toward, a future worth living in, and I want to do all of that with you
+So look, here’s the thing: For the past decade and a half I’ve been making a go at writing, talking, thinking, teaching, and learning about philosophy, comparative religion, magic, “artificial intelligence,” biotechnological intervention into human and nonhuman bodyminds, pop culture, and how all of these things relate to each other.
+I want to think about, talk about, and work toward, a future worth living in, and I want to do all of that with you.

 I’m talking about a future where we have the option but not the expectation to self-cyborg.
 A future where, when we’re confronted with the new and unprecedentedly strange kinds of minds we’re likely to meet in this century, we can embrace the new and the strange, and use it to make ourselves even more than we already are.
 A future where everyone has the data, information, knowledge, and ability to conduct their lives in their communities, the best they know how.

-There are many, many people working understanding and building these technologies, right now—people like Jamais Cascio, Dr. Joanna Bryson, Dr. David Gunkel, Emily Dare, Mikey Pryvt, Scott Midson, Tommaso Bertolotti, Colin Schmidt, Kate Crawford, Ingrid Burrington, Safiya Noble, Virginia Eubanks, Ashley Shew, Shannon Vallor, Timnit Gebru, and so many more than I can mention here, but please always check the tags on the posts.
-There will almost always be names there of people to follow.
+There are many, many people working on understanding and building these technologies, right now—people like Jamais Cascio, Dr. Joanna Bryson, Dr. David Gunkel, Emily Dare, Rua Williams, Scott Midson, Tommaso Bertolotti, Colin Schmidt, Ingrid Burrington, Safiya Noble, Virginia Eubanks, Ashley Shew, Shannon Vallor, Timnit Gebru, Chris Gillard, and so many more than I can mention here, but please always check this working bibliography and also the tags on the posts; those will almost always contain names of people to follow.

 As I’ve said, before:

-And the process of learning how to do what it takes to anticipate that, my friends, is a future worth thinking about.
+And the process of learning how to do what it takes to anticipate that, is a future worth thinking about.

 Pingback: Who’s (copy)rights? – Data grrl